-In cases of fraud or suspected fraud, details of the case should be reported to the relevant people as set out above, including the Concern Worldwide Internal Auditor.
-The Concern Worldwide Internal Auditor will prepare the required reporting for the relevant donor(s) and regulatory body.
+In cases of fraud or suspected fraud, details of the case should be reported to the relevant people as set out above, including the Concern Worldwide Head of Internal Audit and Investigations .
+The Concern Worldwide Head of Internal Audit and Investigations will prepare the required reporting for the relevant donor(s) and regulatory body.
 This may include a suspected fraud notification report prior to the investigation commencing and/or a fraud investigation conclusions report.
 These reports will be submitted to the donor(s) and regulatory body by the relevant person.
 The relevant person may depend on whether the contract is managed in country, in which case the report may be submitted by the CD, or if managed from Head Office, in which case the report may come from the senior member of the relevant programmes support team.
-This decision will made by the Concern Worldwide Internal Auditor, the Regional Director and other relevant staff e.g. UK / US staff (if UK/ US Funding).
+This decision will made by the Concern Worldwide Head of Internal Audit and Investigations, the Regional Director and other relevant staff e.g. UK/US/Korea staff (if UK/US/Korea Funding).